WorldBrain/storex-docs/docs/storex-hub/guides/memex/README.md

 2. Index urls on demand
 3. Export & import data on demand

-## 1. Setting up the environment.
+## Setting up the environment.

-### 1.1 Enable feature that Memex can talk to outside applications
+### Enable feature that Memex can talk to outside applications

 By default Memex does not connect to Storex Hub.
 To open the connection open the background console of Memex and type:

-##### 1.1.1 Go to the background console of the extension
+##### Go to the background console of the extension

 - Firefox: [about:devtools-toolbox?type=extension&id=info%40worldbrain.io](about:devtools-toolbox?type=extension&id=info%40worldbrain.io)
 - Chrome: `chrome://extensions > enable developer mode > Memex > background page > console`

-##### 1.1.2 Enter these commands into the console
+##### Enter these commands into the console

 - When you're developing a plugin using the development version of Storex Hub: `await bgModules.storexHub.connect({ development: true })`
 - To connect to your production, standalone version of Storex Hub: `await bgModules.storexHub.connect()`

-### 1.2 Setup your Storex Hub developer environment
+### Setup your Storex Hub developer environment

 Follow the [Storex Hub development guide](/storex-hub/guides/plugin-dev-guide/)

-Foll

-Find the last release [here](https://github.com/WorldBrain/storex-hub/releases).

-### 1.3 Create an plugin or connect an external app
+### Create an plugin or connect an external app

-##### 1.3.1 Create your client (in an external app) or get the API (in a plugin) with a `handleEvent` callback. ([Example](https://github.com/WorldBrain/storex-hub-integration-memex-arweave/blob/878bf121bfba36ddf734dead9eba9e1272b61764/ts/application.ts#L44))
+- Create your client (in an external app) or get the API (in a plugin) with a `handleEvent` callback. ([Example](https://github.com/WorldBrain/storex-hub-integration-memex-arweave/blob/878bf121bfba36ddf734dead9eba9e1272b61764/ts/application.ts#L44))

-##### 1.3.2 You listen to when Memex is started again ([Example 1](https://github.com/WorldBrain/storex-hub-integration-memex-arweave/blob/878bf121bfba36ddf734dead9eba9e1272b61764/ts/application.ts#L162), [Example 2](https://github.com/WorldBrain/storex-hub-integration-memex-arweave/blob/878bf121bfba36ddf734dead9eba9e1272b61764/ts/application.ts#L47))
+- You listen to when Memex is started again ([Example 1](https://github.com/WorldBrain/storex-hub-integration-memex-arweave/blob/878bf121bfba36ddf734dead9eba9e1272b61764/ts/application.ts#L162), [Example 2](https://github.com/WorldBrain/storex-hub-integration-memex-arweave/blob/878bf121bfba36ddf734dead9eba9e1272b61764/ts/application.ts#L47))

-## 2. Use Cases:
+## Use Cases:

-### 2.1 Use Case 1: Listen and process data changes in Memex
+### Use Case 1: Listen and process data changes in Memex

 With this method you can listen to every change in Memex and process it individually.
-Memex & your browser needs to be running to receive and process changes. ([Example](https://github.com/WorldBrain/storex-hub-integration-memex-arweave/blob/878bf121bfba36ddf734dead9eba9e1272b61764/ts/application.ts#L43))
+Memex & your browser needs to be running to receive and process changes.

+An example implementation can be found [here](https://github.com/WorldBrain/storex-hub-integration-memex-arweave/blob/878bf121bfba36ddf734dead9eba9e1272b61764/ts/application.ts#L43).

 **Note:** Memex/Storex Hub do not buffer changes yet.
 Meaning in order for the connections to work, both Storex Hub and Memex need to run.
 Get in touch with us [via the chat](https://worldbrain.slack.com/join/shared_invite/enQtOTcwMjQxNTgyNTE4LTRhYTAzN2QwNmM3ZjQwMGE5MzllZDM3N2E5OTFjY2FmY2JmOTY3ZWJhNGEyNWRiMzU5NTZjMzU0MWJhOTA2ZDA) if you like to contribute to improving this.

-### 2.2 Use Case 2: Index urls on demand
+### Use Case 2: Index urls on demand

 You can use Memex internal indexing process to add new urls to your Memex history/bookmarks.